Biographies

 Chic:

-"People have not had the right exposure to
+"People have not had the right exposure to Indian

-Indian food," says Savan.
-"Taxi drivers
+food," says Savan.
+"Taxi drivers started

-started most of the restaurants here."
-The
+most of the restaurants here."
+The dessert at

-dessert at Savan's Carnegie Hall dinner was orange-and-mango
+Savan's Carnegie Hall dinner was orange-and-mango

 souffles stuffed inside hollowed-out oranges.
+At one

-the centerpieces were heaps of rice.
-On top of
+were heaps of rice.
+On top of each mound was a depression

-spice.
-"There were no table numbers,"
+filled with a different spice.
+"There were no

-Saran recalls.
-"People had to ask each other
+table numbers," Saran recalls.
+"People had

-which spice was, say, lavender to find their tables."
+to ask each other which spice was, say, lavender to

-Saran likes to substitute yogurt for butter in
+find their tables."
+Saran likes to substitute

-a lot of his cooking.
-He also totes a mini tandoor
+yogurt for butter in a lot of his cooking.
+He also

-oven around with him to jobs.
+totes a mini tandoor oven around with him to jobs.

 At